Knowing your carrier oils is an important step in perfecting your skincare regimen since they allow you to use and

 Black seed oil is made from the Nigella sativa plant and it’s not as famous as the other carrier oils mentioned on this list.
 However, it can be a powerful carrier oil because of its rich content of fatty acids, antioxidants, and anti-inflammatory properties.

 People most often use it because they believe it helps treat eczema, acne, and psoriasis.

 Neem oil contains over a hundred biologically active compounds including nimbidin & nimbin compounds, omega-6 fatty acids, and azadirachtin.

 What do all these words mean?
 Well, they make it a potent remedy for many skin conditions, infections and even make it a natural insect repellent.

 So, next time you are going out in nature and want to save yourself from the nasty and painful insect bites you can apply a DIY body-lotion with neem oil as a carrier oil, and some essential oil of your choice, so you can smell good too!

 Hemp seed oil is obtained from the Cannabis Sativa plant, which possesses some powerful abilities.

-It’s rich in linoleic and alpha-linolenic acid, that give it quite the potent anti-inflammatory and antioxidant properties.
+It’s rich in linoleic and alpha-linolenic acid, which give it quite the potent anti-inflammatory and antioxidant properties.
 Hemp seed oil can help your skin with skin cell regeneration and prevent premature aging.

 Additionally, the hemp seed oil is a natural analgesic (pain-reliever).
 If you are suffering from muscle or joint pain, this carrier oil is a great choice when combined with peppermint or lavender essential oil to help you get rid of the pain.